Thinking Tactically About Your Jira Issue Hierarchy

 - Sub-task: Smaller pieces of work to further divide the mid-level Issues into actionable steps

-You know that’s not true, of course.
-Even with the limitations of Jira’s Issue Hierarchy, there’s a lot you can do to customize, adjust, and build into your workflows so that your project management software runs at optimum performance.
+There’s a lot you can do to customize, adjust, and build your workflows into Jira’s Issue Hierarchy, so that your project management software runs at optimum performance.
 It’s all about adopting a tactical mindset.

 Working Within the System